How Patients Complete Forms

 This article explains what happens after you send a form and what your patients experience when filling it out.
 Understanding this flow helps you set the right expectations and avoid incomplete submissions.

-How patients receive a form
+How patients receive and access a form

 Screen showing a list of assigned forms under the heading “Check out what’s been shared with you.”
 Each form (GAD-7 Score for Generalized Anxiety Disorder, Intake, PHQ9, and Total Wellness Membership Agreement) is labeled “Pending submission” with a right arrow indicating it can be opened.